-A little bit of TLC will keep your White Stuff leatherware looking great for years to come.
-Here are a few tips from us.
+Follow our top TLC tips to keep your leather looking great for years to come.
 If you have any questions about caring for your leather goodies, just leave a comment on the product page or contact our Customer Care team.

 Take care not to over-fill your bag as it may lose its form and you could damage the handles.